lulco/phoenix/README.md

 Now you need to implement both methods: `up()`, which is used when command `migrate` is executed and `down()`, which is used when command `rollback` is executed.
 In general: if you create table in `up()` method, you have to drop this table in `down()` method and vice versa.

-Let say we need to execute this query:
+Let say you need to execute this query:
 ```
 CREATE TABLE `first_table` (
   `id` int(11) NOT NULL AUTO_INCREMENT,